nicoRogalski/cng-hello-backend/README.md

 - Cert parsing from oidc cert endpoint
 - Apply groups from jwt in the context
 - Implement readiness and live checks
-- Added pgk for public usage of default implementations for gin
+- Added pgk for public usage of default implementations for gin/jwt/oidc

 #